Purdue University Office of Admissions logo

 • Big Goal – Apply to all your colleges by their priority deadline.

-PARENT TIPS
+PARENT & GUARDIAN TIPS

 • Have the financial fit conversation with your student before they begin applying to college.
-No need to apply to a school that is not a good financial fit.

 • Discuss dates and deadlines for college applications with your student.
 Avoid planning events around application deadlines.

 • Be prepared for tough days.
 Undoubtedly every school may not be a good fit and a denial letter can be tough to swallow.
 Be there for your student, they need you.
+This might be the first opportunity they've had to learn how to overcome obstacles.
+Learning this now will serve them well when they get to college and encounter challenges.